-Double interlocking female symbols have often been used to denote lesbianism, but some feminists have instead used the double female symbols to represent the sisterhood of women.
-In the 1970s, gay liberation movements used the male and female symbols superimposed to represent the common goals of lesbians and gay men.
+Gay men have used double interlocking male symbols since the 1970s.
+Double interlocking female symbols have often been used to denote lesbianism though some feminists have instead used the double female symbols to represent the sisterhood of women.
+Also, gay liberation movements used the male and female symbols superimposed to represent the common goals of lesbians and gay men.

 The red ribbon

 The red ribbon is a symbol of solidarity and of the commitment to the fight against HIV and AIDS.
 The Ribbon Project was conceived in 1991 by Visual AIDS, a New York-based charity group of art professionals that aims to recognize and honour friends and colleagues who have died or are dying of AIDS.
 The ribbon made its public debut at the 1991 Tony Awards, but since then – in some circles – has become a popular and politically correct fashion statement for celebrities at other awards ceremonies.
 Because of this popularity, some activists have rightly worried that the ribbon is simply paying lip service to AIDS causes.
 Nevertheless, it is a powerful symbol for all of us around the world, and a unifying symbol on World AIDS Day (1 December).
 Today, the red ribbon is an international symbol and, for many, stands for care, concern, hope and support.

 Queer X Design by Andy Campbell